espenmn/medialog.lxml/README.txt

 About the views and behavior
 ============================

-- This is very experimental.
+- This is slightly experimental.
 Please give feedback and suggestions.

-- The embed views are probably insecure, if the remote site contains evil code.
+- The embed views might be insecure, although if you are restrictive with the settings in the control panel you should be able to filter out evil code.